 Halong Bay Cruise Options

-Halong Bay Itinerary
+Halong Bay Cruise Itinerary

-Wondering what to do in Halong Bay for three days?
-No need to worry!
-If you visit Halong Bay on a junk cruise all of the activities are already planned – and will include all the top things to do in Halong Bay.
-While small details may differ, each Halong Bay cruise itinerary includes similar attractions – like hiking, swimming, kayaking and squid fishing.
-In our following Halong Bay cruise review, we outline the features and highlights of our Halong Bay junk cruise day-by-day.
+While small details may differ, each Halong Bay cruise itinerary includes similar activities – like hiking, swimming, kayaking and squid fishing.
+In our Halong Bay cruise review, we outline the features and highlights of our Halong Bay cruise day-by-day.

-Day One Of Our Halong Bay Boat Trip
+Day One of Our Halong Bay Boat Trip

-Hanoi To Halong Bay
+Hanoi to Halong Bay

 On the morning we left for the Halong Bay islands, we were informed that we’d been upgraded to a better boat with the same company.
 (We are unsure if this is a common practice or not.)
 Included in our Halong Bay tour package was transport from Hanoi to Halong Bay via shuttle bus.
-We were picked up at our hotel at 8:00am for the four-hour drive.
-At the halfway point, we stopped at a shop where we could stretch our legs and use the bathroom.
-Note: With the completion of the new highway, the drive time is now significantly shorter!

 As we traveled from Hanoi to Halong Bay, our on-bus tour guide provided useful information about the area and gave us insight to customs and modern life in today’s Vietnam.
 Although we were eager to get to Halong Bay, we were enthralled by the passing scenery.
 We drove through the countryside passing villages and small towns along the way, giving us our first look at Vietnam outside of Hanoi.